martinbobula/weather-forecast-monitor/README.md

 ## Executive summary

 **Problem (user + decision):**
 We check the weather to decide what to wear, whether to bring a rain jacket, and whether wind/rain will disrupt plans.
-The pain is not “lack of information” — it’s **noise, last-minute surprises and not checking weather by myself whenever it is truly needed**.
+The pain is not “lack of information” — it’s **noise, last-minute surprises, and forgetting to check the forecast when it actually matters**.
 This project converts forecasts into **actionable signals**:
 - “Rain became likely within the next 6 hours (new information).”
 - “Wind risk spiked compared to the previous forecast.”
 - “Morning brief: what the next 12 hours look like, including dayparts (morning/noon/afternoon/evening).”